 The employees of Booking Health provide a full range of medical and organizational services.
 These are as follows:

 - Selection of a suitable medical center for the diagnostics and treatment of stage 4 cancer in Germany.

 - Preparation of a treatment program without repeating medical procedures performed previously.

 - Guaranteed lower cost of treatment due to the absence of additional coefficients for foreign patients.

 - Doctor's appointment on the desired dates.

-- Buying airline tickets, organization of accommodation, interpreting services and transfer.
+- Buying airline tickets, organization of accommodation, interpreting services, and transfers.

-- Preparation of documents, invitations for a treatment and provision of insurance against complications during treatment.
+- Preparation of documents, invitations for treatment, and provision of insurance against complications during treatment.

 - Monitoring of expenses and return of unspent funds.